Keto Chicken Paprikash

 Stovetop method:

-• Reduce heat to medium, add the remaining 1 tbsp butter and sauté onion for 5 minutes, until translucent.
+• Reduce heat to medium, add the remaining 1 tablespoon butter and sauté onion for 5 minutes, until translucent.
 Sprinkle paprika, salt, and pepper over the onions and stir to combine.
 Cook one more minute or so.

 • Return chicken to the pan and pour in broth.
 Cover and simmer for 30 minutes on low, until chicken cooks through.